ShanaryS/weather-prediction-ML/README.md

 * Fog - Mist and Haze included

 This split allows the models to be properly fitted to a single feature rather than overextending themselves too thin.

+Prediction requires four input values from the user:
+* Date
+* Temperature
+* Pressure
+* Wind Direction

+This four gives the best accuracy across all models tested.
+Any less or more increases the error of the predictions.

 Models were trained on data from: https://www.kaggle.com/selfishgene/historical-hourly-weather-data?select=weather_description.csv.